- If you could eliminate conflict from every group’s activities, would you? Why or why not?

 Have you ever seen red, or perceived a situation through rage, anger, or frustration?
 Then you know that you cannot see or think clearly when you are experiencing strong emotions.
 There will be times in the work environment when emotions run high, and your awareness of them can help you clear your mind and choose to wait until the moment has passes to tackle the challenge.

-“Never speak or make decision in anger” is one common saying that holds true, but not all emotions involve fear, anger, or frustration.
+“Never speak or make a decision in anger” is one common saying that holds true, but not all emotions involve fear, anger, or frustration.
 A job loss can be a sort of professional death for many, and the sense of loss can be profound.
 The loss of a colleague to a layoff while retaining your position can bring pain as well as relief, and a sense of survivor’s guilt.
 Emotions can be contagious in the workplace, and fear of the unknown can influence people to act in irrational ways.
 The wise business communicator can recognize when emotions are on edge in themselves or others, and choose to wait to communicate, problem-solve, or negotiate until after the moment has passed.

 Evaluations and Criticism in the Workplace